Carreau/phd-dissertation/parts/roleofactin.rst

 into helicoidal filament with a diameter between 7 and 9nm.
 The formed actin filament are polar, which both extremity respectively called the plus (`+`) or barbed end, and the minus (`-`) or pointed end.
-The polarity of the actin filament is of importance as this give rise to a proved direction for most processes that can happen on the filament.
+The polarity of the actin filament is of importance as this give rise to a preferred direction for most processes that can happen on the filament.